 Diabetes treatment with insulin

-People who may need insulin therapy include:
+People with diabetes who may need insulin therapy include:

 What are the types of insulin used for diabetes?

-The types of insulin include:
+The 6 main types of insulin are:

 How is insulin injected?